Did you know analogue phones switch off in 2025?

 1. Go Cloud-based

 If you pay a monthly fee you can ‘rent’ the service and all the technical stuff will happen in someone else’s big, well-maintained server farm – leaving the techie bits to people who specialise in that type of thing.
-There’s often no upfront cost and you don’t need to worry about keeping the service running.
+This option is brilliant for small businesses that want all the advantages of a cloud voice

 2. Keep it in the office